Equality, Inclusion and Human Rights

 - Creating and maintaining an environment where dignity, understanding and mutual respect, free from prejudice and discrimination, is experienced by all and where patients and staff feel able to challenge discrimination and unacceptable behaviour.

-You can read more about how we deliver against these commitments in our Annual Equality Assurance Report which will be published at the end of the financial year.
+You can read more about how we deliver against these commitments in our Annual Equality Assurance Report.
+You can find a link to the latest Annual Equality Assurance Report below.

 Gender Pay Gap